xtjoeytx/GServer-v2/bin/docs/npcserver.md

 - `toweapons` is ignored.
 - Various player property updates are ignored (`maxpower`, `rupees`, `glovepower`, `swordpower`, `shieldpower`, `mp`, `ap`, `kills`, `deaths`, `rating`).

-Any of the above should be handled by the server via serverside scripts.
+Any of the above should be handled by serverside scripts.

 ## Options